IBM/localK8Dev/README.md

 ## Accessing the running application

-In order to make the application accessible we need to create a service for it.
+The guestbook application listens on port 3000 inside the pod.
+In order to make the application externally accessible we need to create a Kubernetes service of type NodePort for it.
+Kubernetes will allocate a port in the range 30000-32767 and the node will proxy that port to the pod's target port.
-The guestbook application listens on port 3000.

 ```console
 $ kubectl expose deployment guestbook --type=NodePort --port=3000
 service/guestbook exposed
 ```

+(Note that with a standard cluster you can also make use of either a LoadBalancer service or an Ingress resource.
+These concepts are beyond the scope of this tutorial.)

 In order to access the service, we need to know the IP address of one of the worker nodes and the node port number that Kubernetes assigned to the service.